What Is Solana & Is It A Good Investment?

 Key Takeaways:

 • Solana is an open-sourced blockchain network with smart contract capabilities.
-The network is characterized by its extremely fast transaction times.
+It is characterized by extremely fast transaction times.

 • Due to its fast transaction speeds, Solana has a variety of real-world applications surrounding NFTs, DeFi marketplaces, and earning protocols.